ansible/ansible/README.md

 They are the basis for a really simple configuration management system, unlike any that already exist.
 Powerful, concise, but dead simple.

-See examples/playbook.yml for what the syntax looks like.
+See examples/playbook.yml for what the syntax looks like, and the manpage -- ansible-playbook(5) for more details.

 To run a playbook:

     ansible -r playbook.yml

-Read ansible-playbook(5) for more details.

 Future plans
 ============